 Why does this matter?
 The seeds and skin of the grape are what give red wines their prominent tannins.
 These tannins—although delicious—can make cheese pairing more of a challenge.

 What exactly are tannins?
-Jeanette explains, “If you bite into a tea bag, or the skin of an apple, that astringent bitterness you taste—that’s a tannin.”
+“If you bite into a tea bag, or the skin of an apple, that astringent bitterness you taste—that’s a tannin,” Jeannette explains.

 In practice, this means that white wines generally pair more readily with a larger variety of cheeses.

-Rather than aged, ultra-flavorful cheeses, we love milky, slightly-sweet cheeses that are fairly young in maturity.
-Sauvignon Blanc and Wisconsin Brick are a match made in cheese-lover heaven.
+Rather than aged, ultra-flavorful cheeses, we love milky, slightly sweet cheeses that are fairly young.
+For example, sauvignon blanc and Wisconsin Brick are a match made in Cheese Lover heaven.

-The word that springs to mind when someone mentions Chardonnay?
+The word that springs to mind when someone mentions chardonnay?
 Buttery.
 This unctuous, full-bodied white wine is one of the most popular choices across the country.
-With this wine, we recommend choosing a cheese that is complementary—like butterkäse, a rich, buttery cheese—or contradictory, like a dry, sharp aged parmesan.
+With this wine, we recommend choosing a cheese that is complementary—like rich, buttery butterkäse —or contradictory — like a dry, sharp, aged parmesan.

 No matter which cheese you choose, if it’s from Wisconsin, we’re confident it’ll be gobbled up in no time.